Observing the 2024 Eclipse at Discovery Park of America: How Dark Will It Get?

 Community jam sessions are a way for musicians of all levels to come together, connect and create music in a casual and supportive environment.
 Jam sessions bring musicians from all walks of life together.
 This session is open for anyone who wants to participate, whether they are a seasoned musician or a beginner.
 It’s an opportunity for people to share their passion for music and engage in a collective musical experience.
 Unlike more formal performances or rehearsals, community jam sessions have a laid-back atmosphere.

-Mulberry Jam, an acoustic old-time string band based in the Memphis area, will lead the community jam session.
-Mulberry Jam will perform in The Settlement Pavilion prior to the jam session at 12:15 p.m.
+Mulberry Jam, an acoustic old-time string band based in the Memphis area, will lead the community jam session at 2:15 p.m.
+Before the jam session, Mulberry Jam will perform in The Settlement Pavilion at 12:15 p.m.
 Find the full schedule of events for the David Crockett Birthday Celebration here.

 Q: How do I know if I am ready for a community jam session?